Bob Rogers (designer)

 Bob Rogers is an American designer, producer, and director, most known for his work in themed entertainment.
-Rogers is founder and chairman of strategic design and production company BRC Imagination Arts.
+Rogers is founder and chairman of BRC Imagination Arts, a strategic design and production agency.
 Rogers oversees the creative elements of all BRC projects, serving clients like Coca-Cola, NASA, Disney, Johnnie Walker, Universal Studios, Ford, General Motors, China Mobile, China Telecom, and the Abraham Lincoln Presidential Library and Museum.
-He is a member of the board of directors of the Academy of Motion Picture Arts and Sciences.
+He is a former member of the board of directors of the Academy of Motion Picture Arts and Sciences.

 As a film and television director and producer, Rogers has earned two Academy Award nominations, for the live action short films Ballet Robotique and Rainbow War plus a Los Angeles Emmy Award nomination as the producer of the documentary short The Wedge: Dynasty, Tragedy, Legacy.
-Rogers has also worked on pavilions at world's fairs, including Expo 86 in Vancouver, Expo 88 in Brisbane, Expo '90 in Osaka, Expo '92 in Seville, Expo '93 in Taejon (now Daejeon), Expo 2005 in Aichi, Expo 2010 in Shanghai, and Expo 2015 in Milan.
+Rogers has also worked on pavilions at world's fairs, including Expo 86 in Vancouver, Expo 88 in Brisbane, Expo '90 in Osaka, Expo '92 in Seville, Expo '93 in Taejon (now Daejeon), Expo 2005 in Aichi, Expo 2010 in Shanghai, and Expo 2015 in Milan and Expo 2017 in Astana, Kazakhstan.